xingyu-alfred-liu/dbaAutomator/README.md

 **Parameters**

 `path`: **_string_**
 Feed in the path where you want to run checker.
 Check will run recurrently and find out all folder with `cube` file and corresponding `ACF.dat`, appended as part of a checklist.
+`finegrid`: **_list_**
+Same definition as that in `automator`

     >>> from dbaAutomator.core import checker
     >>> checkpath = '/TheBestUser/PATH/TO/data/dba'